ChaseC99/UCI-Lookup/README.md

 # UCI-Lookup
-Tool to look up multiple UCI students at a time
+Tool to look up multiple UCI students at a time.
+Currently, you can only search for a student by UCInetID.

 Look up options include:
     [1] Single Search - Look up one person